 There is a variety of asset tracking techniques and it is not always easy to choose the right one.
 The right technique, fulfilling the needs of working criteria and budget parameters has been identified and implemented.

-Various asset tracking techniques along with their benefits in hospitals are:
+Various types of asset tracking techniques along with their benefits in hospitals are:

 1. Barcode Asset Tracking